eaplatanios/jelly-bean-world/README.md

 Here, `c` is a normalizing constant. `f(x)` is the **intensity** function, that controls the likelihood of generating a point at `x` independent of other points. `g(x,y)` is the **interaction** function, which controls the likelihood of generating the point at `x` given the existence of a point at `y`.
-Gibbs sampling is used to sample from this distribution, and only requires a small number of iterations to mix for non-pathological intensity/interaction functions.
+Metropolis-Hastings sampling is used to sample from this distribution.

 It is through the interaction function that we can control whether items of one type are "attracted to" or "repelled by" items of another type.
 We allow the